SebasSBM/shogi_reader/README.md

 - Exceptions when the notation of a single move allows more than one piece to perform the move (ambiguity warning).
 - Exception when you click "Cancel" in the loading game dialog box (Python throws "No such file" in this situation, but it would be cool to prepare a more clean way to handle this exception).

   The most interesting exception to handle: for example, top-right square is 1a, and bottom-left 9i.
 If coords were reverted (notation rules say that black player -the first to move- must be at the top side of the board at the beginning.
-Reverted would mean that the first to move is at the bottom side), the algorythm doesn't detect any legal move and gets stuck.
+Reverted would mean that the first to move is at the bottom side), the algorithm doesn't detect any legal move and gets stuck.
 In order to correct this kind of wrong notations, I've made the script reverter.py that takes a notated game file and reverts every single coord.
-It would be interesting to implement revert.py's algorythm as a first step to handle an exception where no legal move is found by the computer in a line that matched the regexp that gathers the data (compiled to the variable "reg").
+It would be interesting to implement revert.py's algorithm as a first step to handle an exception where no legal move is found by the computer in a line that matched the regexp that gathers the data (compiled to the variable "reg").

 *4*- <b>Metadata reading and processing.</b>